OTC 2026 runs May 4-7 in Houston. The technical sessions are the formal agenda. The useful hallway conversations are commercial.

 Is the pricing story still defensible?

 Pricing can hold for different reasons.
-Utilization may be tight, buyers may have few real alternatives, or the product solves a genuinely painful workflow.
+Utilization may be tight, buyers may have few real alternatives, or the product solves a real workflow pain.
 Just as often, the seller is benefiting from old contracts or slow procurement cycles.
 Each situation has a different risk profile.

 Pricing rarely gets resolved in one conference conversation.
 The useful goal is to listen for the reason buyers accept or push back, and whether the explanation behind the number is specific or assumed.